Toward a Theory of Phase Transitions in Quantum Control Landscapes: Critical behavior at the quantum speed limit

-and we estimate $\rho[s]$ in the asymptotic limit $N{\to}\infty$ by subdividing the bang-bang protocol $\{s_i\}$ in $L$ bins, each containing $N/L$ consecutive bang-bang steps.
-Assuming the spins $s_i{=}{\pm}1$ in each bin are uncorrelated, the single $s_i$ becomes an independent random variable, and the number of equivalent configurations within each bin only depends on the number density of up or down spins (cf.~Fig.~\ref{fig:coarse_grain_average}).
-In the limit $N,L{\to}\infty,N/L{\to}\infty$ we obtain
+and estimate $\rho[s]$ in the limit $N{\to}\infty$ by subdividing the bang-bang protocol $\{s_i\}$ in $L$ bins, each containing $N/L$ consecutive bang-bang steps.
+Assuming the spins $s_i{=}{\pm}1$ in each bin are uncorrelated, each $s_i$ becomes an independent random variable, and the number of equivalent configurations within each bin only depends on the number density of up or down spins (cf.~Fig.~\ref{fig:coarse_grain_average}).